The Vermont Statutes Online

 § 3068a.
 Rights of a person under guardianship

-A person under guardianship retains the same legal and civil rights guaranteed to all Vermont residents under the Vermont and United States constitutions and all the laws and regulations of Vermont and the United States.
+A person under guardianship retains the same legal and civil rights guaranteed to all Vermont residents under the Vermont and U.S. constitutions and all the laws and regulations of Vermont and the United States.
 These rights include:

 (1) The right to participate in decisions made by the guardian and to have personal preferences followed unless: